Safety Measures in our Dental Practice

 - Asked to put on mask and use hand sanitizer when entering building

-- Asked about the presence of symptoms of a respiratory infection and history of travel or contact with possible COVID-19 patients.
+- Asked about the presence of symptoms of a respiratory infection and history of contact with possible COVID-19 patients.

 - Assessed for respiratory symptoms and fever (with a non-contact digital infrared forehead thermometer).

 - If fever temperature of 100.4 degrees F or higher or respiratory symptoms are present, they will be advised to seek medical treatment and their visit will be rescheduled.

 - Escorted into an examination room with the door closed as quickly as possible upon arrival to avoid lingering in front office.

 Measures Taken Upon Patient Entry to the Clinic

 - “Sneeze guards” are installed at the front desk to limit exposure